• Know your concentration span, study with breaks

 • Plan your revision time by drawing up a timetable.

-favourite TV programme, going out with friends, or
+programme, going out with friends, or playing soccer.

-bath, or listen to your favourite music after you’ve
+to your favourite music after you’ve finished revision.

 • Relax with what you know before entering the exam hall.